Cancel anytime

 Goal

-To provide investors with current income and, secondarily, with capital appreciation.
+To seek high current income with a secondary objective of capital appreciation.

 Investment Approach and Strategy